babel/website/_posts/2017-09-12-planning-for-7.0.md

 ### Stage 2: Numeric Seperators (new)

-> `babel-plugin-transform-optional-chaining`: make numeric literals more readable by creating a visual separation (a `_`) between groups of digits.
+> [`babel-plugin-transform-numeric-separator`](https://github.com/babel/babel/tree/master/packages/babel-plugin-transform-numeric-separator): make numeric literals more readable by creating a visual separation (a `_`) between groups of digits.

 Input